uipath-certification/uipath-certification.github.io/_posts/2020-9-9-orc-run-multiple-instances-of same-process.md

 Option B is correct.

-you can run the same process as many times as you want at the same time as long as you are using different robots.
-Robots can only run one process at a time
+You can run the same process as many times as you want at the same time as long as you are using different robots.
+Robots can only run one process at a time.